saltzm/async_io_uring/README.md

 ## Operation timeouts

 `AsyncIOUring` supports adding timeouts to all operations.
-Adding a timeout to an operaiton causes it to be cancelled after the specified timeout, returning an error code `error.Cancelled` if cancellation was successful.
+Adding a timeout to an operation causes it to be cancelled after the specified timeout, returning an error code `error.Cancelled` if cancellation was successful.

 An example from the unit tests: